carlsborg/dust/README.md

 Dust is an ssh cluster shell for EC2 clusters.

+Note:
-(Currently, this is unstable/head work in progress, and bugs abound)
+* Currently, this is unstable/head work in progress, and bugs abound
+* Tested/known to work on linux only

 ## Rationale

-While developing/prototyping/running tests on EC2, one often needs to bring up a set of nodes, poke around using ssh, stop some nodes, terminate others, and bring the whole cluster back up later on.
+While developing/prototyping/running tests on EC2 clusters, one often needs to bring up a set of nodes, poke around using ssh, stop some nodes, terminate others, and bring the whole cluster back up later on.

 Dust is a potentially useful swiss army knife for these kinds of system admin tasks and development activities.
 Suitable for for small clusters upto 10 nodes or so.